I ignited a fierce debate a few months back by simply asking:

 “the higher you jump, the more force you land with, right?
 (Yes, it’s a trick question)”

 I posed the question shortly after the McKibbin Brothers released their video on dealing with knee pain, and a trainer was explaining that you could land with up to 5x body weight in force (about 45 seconds into the video) – which then rolls into this rabbit hole about the equivalent of elephants on your knees.
 Now how could this be?

 So, a lot of this comes from the incorrect use of the term “force”.
-Basic physics, which most people should know, force acting on an object is defined by it’s mass multiplied by its acceleration, or
+Most people should understand basic physics: the force acting on an object is defined by its mass multiplied by its acceleration, or

 Force = mass x acceleration

 In most cases, we are talking about the force of gravity, which imparts the same acceleration to objects regardless of their mass (which is why in a vacuum, a feather and a bowling ball will fall at the same rate).
 This is an appropriate situation, because for a jumping athlete, that impact with the ground is really the same question about falling from different heights.
 So, what is acceleration?
 Acceleration is a change in velocity over time.
 The higher up you are, the more time gravity has to affect you, and so by the time you get to the ground, your velocity is higher.
 But what happens on impact?
 The velocity changes, from whatever it is imparted by gravity, to zero.
 This, too is a type of acceleration, and it’s this acceleration where the force comes from.
 So, let’s look at this equation again:

 F=ma = m (starting velocity-ending velocity)/time

 F x time = mass x change in velocity